pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

-import Foundation

-public let post0106_ConcurrencyExtras = BlogPost(
-  author: .pointfree,
-  blurb: """
-    Today we are excited to announce a brand new open source library: Concurrency Extras.
-It includes tools to help make your concurrent Swift code more versatile and more testable.
-    """,
-  contentBlocks: [
-    .init(
-      content: ###"""
 Today we are excited to announce a brand new open source library: [Concurrency Extras][concurrency-extras-gh].
 It includes tools to help make your concurrent Swift code more versatile and more testable.
 Join us for a quick overview of some of the tools